 (D) Revise the draft permit modification and transmit to the EPA the new proposed permit modifications as required by OAR 340-218-0230(1).

 (d) Source's ability to make change.
 The source may make the change proposed in its minor permit modification application immediately after it files an application.
-After the source makes the change, and until the permitting authority takes any of the actions specified in paragraphs (2)(c)(A) through (C) of this rule, the source must comply with both the applicable requirements governing the change and the draft permit terms and conditions.
+After the source makes the change, and until the permitting authority takes any of the actions specified in paragraphs (2)(c)(A) through (C), the source must comply with both the applicable requirements governing the change and the draft permit terms and conditions.
 During this time period, the source need not comply with the existing permit terms and conditions it seeks to modify.
 However, if the source fails to comply with its draft permit terms and conditions during this time period, the existing permit terms and conditions it seeks to modify may be enforced against it;

-(e) The Department may initiate enforcement if the modification has been initiated and does not meet the minor permit modification criteria;
+(e) DEQ may initiate enforcement if the modification has been initiated and does not meet the minor permit modification criteria;

 (f) Permit shield.
 The permit shield under OAR 340-218-0110 does not extend to minor permit modifications.